 , properties of the value may also be referenced.
 You can

 reference the parent of the value through the term

 You can easily create conditions on types or properties based on the values

 found in the loaded source data.

+To view the values in the source data, navigate to the schema element which contains values in the Schema explorer and select the Occurring values tab in the Properties view.
+Click the icon with arrows to load the unique values occurring in the data.
 When doing data analysis based on the Occurring values in the Properties view, you can create conditions on the corresponding schema elements with just one click.

 Select the property you want to add an index context to, right click and choose Add index context from the context menu.
 A new index context will be created, with the first index not yet present.

 Types of contexts that can be defined on the target schema.